agilepro/software-craftsmanship/docs/Coding/Optimization/factor-expensive-statements-out.md

 ```

-One might argue that the style of the single line is a little simpler and thus easier to maintain, I don’t disagree, but it is important to remember that from a performance point of view, these run essentially the same.
+One might argue that the style of the single line is a little simpler and thus easier to maintain, I don't disagree, but it is important to remember that from a performance point of view, these run essentially the same.
 The creation of a variable causes almost no overhead.
 The variable memory is allocated by the compiler and takes NO time at runtime, and assigning the pointer into the variable is such a small expense compared to a method call, which cost 10 to 100 times more.
-So for performance reasons, don’t worry about creating local variables.
+So for performance reasons, don't worry about creating local variables.

 The real benefit is in loops.
 Here is a real example I found: